vvelikodny/crawler/README.md

   * See the basic crawler links statistics: total discovered, uniq discovered, fetched links

 # Not implemented
-  * proper logging
+  * logging with levels
-  * good cli to run crawler with different params like "-c 10" (concurrency)
+  * cli to run crawler with different params like "-c 10" (concurrency)
   * additional crawler events
   * robots.txt support
   * cookie management